 Google Assistant and Amazon Echo (with Alexa voice service) are two of the main home smart devices currently on the market, with more bound to emerge.
 Through a wide variety of voice commands, these can perform a multitude of actions, from providing answers to serious and stupid questions to providing news reports and more.

 Such devices are constantly updating, able to perform an increasing number of tasks.
 Universal parcel tracking solutions are set to be integrated to work with these devices, so that users can ask them where their deliveries are or when they will arrive, meaning they won’t even have to log on to an online account to track parcels.

-Currently most online retailers and ecommerce businesses offer a wide array of delivery options, from economical options to date and even time specific slots.
-This offers a lot of convenience but one further, realistic option could be the ability to redirect deliveries when on route.
+Currently, most online retailers and eCommerce businesses offer a wide array of delivery options, from economical options to date and even time-specific slots.
+This offers a lot of conveniences but one further, the realistic option could be the ability to redirect deliveries when on-route.

 If someone’s plans change then rather than missing their delivery and having to either collect it from a depot or rearrange it, being able to redirect to where they will be provides added convenience.
 This could be anywhere, from a friend’s house to another office, a bar, even somewhere like the local park if they have to go walk the dog.

 Package tracking is already possible with most smartphones, either through an app or the phone’s online browser.
 With smartwatches growing in popularity, it makes sense that these will be one of the next devices that can be used for postage tracking.
 Should a consumer’s phone run out or break, this offers a great back-up option.
 The technology cannot be far off, as it would work in much the same way.
 Plus, many smartwatches have the ability to make and receive phone calls, which is ideal for keeping in touch with the delivery driver should there be an issue.